"Headlines, Results and stories"

 When the Green Flag dropped Jeff Carter had the lead and it looked like it was going to be another easy win for "The Magic Man", but Joe Hillman was putting on the pressure, the trouble is Joe was having car trouble and he spun I know 2 times in the race.
 That is something the Hillman never does, he has control of his car but this night would be different.
 That is when Roscoe Collins in his #69 kept making runs to pass Jeff Carter, but every time he tried Carter used his motor and moved away.
 So the battle was set, and there were some legends, Jeff Carter, Joe Hillman, and Roscoe Collins.
 All three cars were in line racing on the back straight, it was like 7 Flags Speedway except back then I had never heard of the "Magic Man" Jeff Carter.

-as filming that Carter was starting to loose grip, and Roscoe was not going away.
+The track was dry and this was not good at all, so I could see as I was filming that Carter was starting to loose grip, and Roscoe was not going away.
 It was then that I believe Roscoe took the lead as Carter and Collins came out of turn 4, Roscoe got that slight lead, and that was all he needed.
 You could tell the Jeff Carter was upset, but that was because he car was not sticking like it did the week before.
 So as #69 of Roscoe pulled away, the battle began between Carter and Jason Causey, and don't think Jason was not trying to pass Jeff because he was, but Carter was blocking his every try.

-race was over and done the finish went as follows:
+When the race was over and done the finish went as follows:

 Winner #69 Roscoe Collins